The Transformative Influence of LLMs on Software Development & Developer Productivity: Methodology

 \subsection{Search}

 In order to identify relevant scholarly literature, we curated a list of well-respected conferences and journals within the fields of SE and HCI.
-Notable venues included \textbf{ICSE, UIST, CHI, TOSEM, VL/HCC, FSE, ACM Transactions, IEEE software, and MSR}.
+Notable venues included ICSE, UIST, CHI, TOSEM, VL/HCC, FSE, ACM Transactions, IEEE software, and MSR.
 In our preliminary exploration of Google Scholar, we employed keywords such as `llm', `software engineering', `user study', and `hci'.
-Subsequently, we identified and prioritized the top results originating from the listed venues.
+Subsequently, we identified and prioritized the top results from the listed venues.
 Additionally, we looked into contemporary technology blogs and articles authored by renowned researchers.

-The initial pool of collected papers served as a foundation for an iterative process of snowballing to uncover further related publications within our domain of interest.
-We prioritized our search focus on specific venues based on the frequency of relevant publications discovered.
+The initial pool of collected papers served as a foundation for an iterative snowballing process to uncover further related publications within our domain of interest.
+Based on the frequency of relevant publications discovered, we prioritized our search focus on specific venues.